ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 When scaling up in a StatefulSet, new Pods are created.
 The new Pod is called as "Slave Pod" in aku and the executed aku is called as "SLAVE AKU".
 A Pod can be created and terminated repeatedly.
 The behavior of `aku -p start` is a little different when a Pod is first created and when it is restarted after being terminated.

-> **When creating a Slave Pod for the first time, or restart after a normal termination**
+> **When creating a Slave Pod for the first time, or restart (Default behavior, AKU_REPLICATION_RESET_AT_END =1)**

 Followings explain the detailed behavior of  `aku -p start` command on *pod_name*-1 when the Slave Pod is created for the first time and is restarted normally.

 <div align="left">
     <img src="media/Utilities/aku_p_start_slave_pod.jpg"></img>
 </div>

 1️⃣ Reads aku.conf file.

 2️⃣ Creates Altibase replication objects, and the number of objects created is equal to AKU_SERVER_COUNT minus 1.
-If a replication object with the same name already exists, this step is skipped.
-That's when the Slave Pod is restarted after a normal termination.
-For example, if *pod_name*-1 already exists, this step is skipped.
+For example, if *pod_name*-1 is the restarted Pod, the name already exists, so this step is skipped.

 3️⃣ Attempts to connect to all Pods, which are replication target servers.
 Only the connection with *pod_name*-0 successes and connection errors occurs on the other Pods(*pod_name*-2, *pod_name*-3) , since they have not been created yet.
 This is the expected behavior.